 Step 2 – Boots

-- Get your alpine ski, snowboard or cross-country ski boots at the boot counter.
+- Get your alpine ski or snowboard boots at the boot counter.

 - Find a seat on the bench and put both boots on.
 Ask a rental tech for help if you’re unsure if the boot fits correctly.
 A correct, comfortable fit makes for a great day on snow.